 Zucchini Brownies Campfire Cooking Recipes

 This spring, we took advantage of our stationary situation to plant a garden of summer vegetables.
 Along with tomatoes, green beans, and cantaloupe, we planted a long row of zucchini.
 We LOVE zucchini.
 We grill it, fry it, and bake it.
-But when I lose track of one zucchini, and it transforms from a delicate banana sized meal to a monster the size of my forearm, it’s time to pull our my grater and make some zucchini brownies.
+But when I lose track of one zucchini, and it transforms from a delicate banana-sized meal to a monster the size of my forearm, it’s time to pull out my grater.
+There’s a lot we can do with shredded zucchini, such as my Lemon Poppyseed Squash Bread.
+But when it comes to a sweet dessert, it’s time to make some zucchini brownies.

 These ooey-gooey brownies are not only delicious but border on “healthy.”
 The zucchini does double duty: cutting the amount of flour needed for a typical batch of brownies and completely replacing any need for eggs.
 Technically, it’s vegan.
 But what matters most to us is that it’s just plain good.